HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/DataSourceTracing.md

 4. Review IBM's technote [Collecting JDBC Driver Tracing in WebSphere Application Server](http://www-01.ibm.com/support/docview.wss?uid=swg21654565).

-### Debugging sql-queries and their result-sets
+### Debugging SQL Queries and Their Result Sets

-Please notice that enabling JDBC-driver traces might lead to performance problems.
-If you are interested to debug sql-queries that will be send from HCL Digital Experience to the database along with their result-sets, then the following steps might help to get more details in the trace.log of the HCL Digital Experience.
+Note that enabling `JDBC` driver traces might lead to performance problems.
+If you are interested in debugging `SQL` queries that will be sent from HCL Digital Experience to the database along with their result sets, the following steps might help you obtain more details in the `trace.log` of HCL Digital Experience.

-1. Start HCL Digital Experience and login to the IBM Integrated Solutions Console as administrator
+1. Start HCL Digital Experience and log in to the **IBM Integrated Solutions Console** as administrator.

-2. Navigate to `Resources > JDBC > Data sources > yourDatasourceName > Custom properties`.
+2. Navigate to `Resources > JDBC > Data sources > <yourDatasourceName> > Custom properties`.

 3. For DB2 datasources increase the value of custom property `traceLevel`to `16384` or `2` or some other value based on the suggested list mentioned in [Provider-specific configuration](https://www.ibm.com/docs/en/was/9.0.5?topic=problems-jdbc-trace-configuration).

-    !!!note
+    !!! note
-        Depending on the JDBC-Provider (Microsoft, Oracle etc.) the custom property for increasing the trace-level might be different.
-Please get in contact with the JDBC-Driver vendor to find out the correct procedure to enable the jdbc-driver traces.
+        Depending on the `JDBC` provider (e.g., Microsoft, Oracle), the custom property for increasing the trace level might be different.
+Contact the `JDBC` driver vendor to determine the correct procedure to enable `JDBC` driver traces.

 4. Save the changes (Click to `Apply > Save`).

 5. Enable the trace-string `WAS.database=all` by following the instructions of [Trace logging](https://help.hcl-software.com/digital-experience/9.5/latest/deployment/manage/troubleshooting/logging_and_tracing/adsyslog/#tra_log).

-6. Retart the HCL Digital Experience server to make sure that the changes take effect.
+6. Restart the HCL Digital Experience server for the changes to take effect.

 7. Reproduce the problem.
-(For example execute the desired actions to generate the query to the database.)
+(For example, execute the desired actions to generate the query to the database.)

-8. Review the sql-queries and result-sets in the trace-file (default location: `<wp_profile_root>/logs/WebSphere_Portal/trace.log`)
+8. Review the `SQL` queries and `result sets` in the `trace file` (default location: `<wp_profile_root>/logs/WebSphere_Portal/trace.log`).